Magic Bus (song): Background

 The song was not recorded by the Who at the time it was written, but the band's management and music publisher circulated a Townshend demo recording of the song in 1966.
 A version was released as a single in the UK in April 1967 by an obscure band called the Pudding, in the UK on Decca and in the US on London's Press label.
 It was not a hit.
 Cash Box said that it has "a rhythmic reminiscence of 'Bo Diddley.'"
+Record World described it as an "intriguing ditty" with a "hypnotic lyric and melody."

 The song is usually performed as a duet, where the "Rider", usually singer Roger Daltrey when live, is riding on the bus every day to see his girl.
 In the song he asks the "Driver", usually Townshend, if he can buy the bus from him, with the driver's initial answer being no. After haggling for a while, the driver finally lets him have it and he vows to drive it to his girlfriend's house every day.

+Backing vocals were provided by The Who's sound engineer Bob Pridden and Jess Roden from The Alan Bown Set, whom Townshend credits with "that Steve Winwood-type voice".

 The original LP and cassette of the Meaty Beaty Big and Bouncy compilation album featured a 4:28 longer alternate vocal take of "Magic Bus" in fake stereo which was not included on the original compact disc version because the true stereo or mono source could not be found for the long version of the song.
 However, on 25 July 2007, Universal Japan re-released the album in a mini-LP sleeve that includes the long alternate version of "Magic Bus" in fake stereo, as on the original album.
 This longer mix features an alternate vocal track, an extended middle section, and does not fade out at the end.
 (The original single length version did appear in true stereo only on the US "Magic Bus" LP.)

 The song appeared in the band's 1979 film The Kids Are Alright taken from the 1968 single performance.
 It was subsequently released on The Kids Are Alright film soundtrack.
 That version is the mono single version, but slowed down, resulting in the song being a semi-tone lower in pitch and slightly longer at 3:21.
-The Polydor CD Remaster of "The Kids Are Alright", issued in 2000, mistakenly states "Remixed stereo version", and should state "Remixed mono version".
+The Polydor CD Remaster of The Kids Are Alright, issued in 2000, mistakenly states "Remixed stereo version", and should state "Remixed mono version".
 The 2014 compilation The Who Hits 50! features the alternate vocal long version at 4:34 in mono.